ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

     * "unhold" - when the part is taken off hold
     * "mute" - when the party is muted
     * "unmute" - when the part is taken off mute
+    * "dtmfdown" - when a DTMF button was pressed
+    * "dtmfup" - when a DTMF button was released

+* dtmf: "String" - (required for dtmfdown and dtmfup events)

+The dtmf parameter value is the String value of the DTMF digit or character that was pressed or rleased.

 ### Dialog Transfer